 You’d be forgiven for thinking that the KV5 level of Tomb Raider: The Last Revelation was rather dull and forgettable.
 There are no real tombs to explore, no noteworthy treasures to find and you spend most of your time driving a jeep through sand dunes, dodging grenades, and avoiding deadly spike pits.

-Perhaps the level designers just didn’t realize that the real KV5 would turn out to be the largest tomb ever found in the Valley of the Kings.
+Perhaps the level designers just didn’t realise that the real KV5 would turn out to be the largest tomb ever found in the Valley of the Kings.

 KV5, which stands for “King’s Valley 5”, is a huge subterranean rock-cut tomb in the Valley of the Kings that was originally built for the many sons (and possibly also daughters) of Ramses II.
 It was first recorded by the British Egyptologist James Burton in 1825 and later visited by Howard Carter but since the outermost chambers were full of centuries’ worth of flood debris (some of which had been dumped there by Carter in the early 1900s), both men dismissed it out of hand, completely unaware of what lay beyond the rubble.